google/WebFundamentals/src/content/en/fundamentals/primers/service-workers/high-performance-loading.md

-There are scenarios in which you *need* a `fetch` handler to use a caching strategy for certain subresources, but your architecture makes it impossible to logic to respond to navigation requests.
+There are scenarios in which you *need* a `fetch` handler to use a caching strategy for certain subresources, but your architecture makes it impossible to respond to navigation requests.
 Alternatively, you might be okay with using cached data in your navigation response, but you still want to make a network request for fresh data to swap in after the page has loaded.